-As blood donors age, industry eyes young blood
+As loyal blood donors age, industry is out for young blood

 When Corinne Standefer retires as a volunteer from the Lane Blood Center in Eugene, Ore., this month, she will have donated 37 years of her life — and almost 19 gallons of blood.

 The 89-year-old gave her first pint decades ago to help a friend who had cancer.

 “When they called me and said ‘Could you donate again?’
 I just started coming in,” she recalled.